Skip to navigation menu

 The correct answer is

-In the U.S., the average age for a girl to start menstruating is 12.
-The start of menstruation (menarche) can't occur until a girl's entire reproductive system has matured.
+In the U.S., the average age to start menstruating is 12.
+Menstruation can't occur until the entire reproductive system has matured.

 A.